Planning a weekend in Scottsdale, Arizona? Great idea! Here are my tips for making the most of a break in this great

 And if you can’t leave your furry friend behind on your weekend in Scottsdale, no problem – the Andaz Scottsdale is pet-friendly (with a fee).
 Diego got his daily dose of cuddles from the friendly staff across the resort!

 We spent an evening at The Phoenician, which has just undergone a major renovation.
 Across the sprawling property there are plenty of rooms to choose from, and a huge pool complex – I could definitely see myself relaxing there!

 The Phoenician has eight options for dining, so you’ll never run out of choices for food on a weekend in Scottsdale.

-If you’re travelling with a group of friends or family, an Airbnb might be a great choice.
+If you’re travelling with a group of friends or family, a vacation rental might be a great choice.
 And there are some absolute stunning properties in Scottsdale!
 Here are a few that I found in my search: